-With the driveshaft removed from the vehicle, identify the unit type (See Fig. 2 under Driveshafts Identification).
+After removal of driveshaft assembly from vehicle.
+Identify the supplier of the driveshaft assembly (See Fig. 2) under Driveshafts Identification.

 (1) Remove the boot clamps and pull back the boot to gain access to the tripod retention system, which prevents accidental separation from the C/V joint housing.